 Vladimir Lenin, the revolutionary leader behind the communist Bolshevik Revolution, died in 1924 of a brain hemorrhage.
 The man who brought terror to so many was 54 at the time of his death.
 Doctors noted Lenin's cerebral arteries were "so calcified that when tapped with tweezers they sounded like stone.”
 In this Hulton Archive photograph, the Soviet Union’s first leader is shown lying in state at the Kremlin.

-Jennie and Rosie Dolly, known as the Dolly Sisters, were famous in the 1920s for entertaining princes, kings, millionaires, and other members of the world’s elite.
+Jenny and Rosie Dolly, known as the Dolly Sisters, were famous in the 1920s for entertaining princes, kings, millionaires, and other members of the world’s elite.
 The Hungarian-born twins embodied the era's decadence, flaunting their wealth and basking in beauty and glamour.
-After a car wreck left her face disfigured in 1942, Jenny Dolly hung herself in a Hollywood apartment.
+After a car wreck left her face disfigured in 1942, Jenny Dolly committed suicide in a Hollywood apartment.
 The sisters are pictured wearing stage costumes in this photo.

 Long before Serena and Venus Williams soared to international fame there was Suzanne Lenglen, a French tennis player who captivated the world in the 1920s with her controversial habits that included wearing red lipstick, drinking alcohol, cursing, exposing her bare arms, and donning skirts above the calves.
 The bold tennis star, who’s been called the "most polarizing women’s tennis player of her generation,” was the first to shirk the bulky tennis undergarments of the time.
 From age 15 onwards, Lenglen won 250 championships over her 12-year career.
 She is pictured here at Wimbledon in this photo from the Hulton Archive.